Last fact-checked: 13 August 2020

 Rollback the years while on a holiday of a lifetime with Botox® in Thailand.
 You’ll return home looking rejuvenated and fresh-faced (not to mention that tan).

 Discover how you can find and book treatment at a fully licensed and verified clinic in Thailand with the help of Medical Departures.

 One of the simplest and least expensive of the cosmetic procedures, Botox smoothes away expression lines and wrinkles and is also used in controlling excessive sweating and other medical conditions.

 While treatment is more affordable in Thailand, it is never going to be worth traveling all this way specifically for Botox.
-However, if already in the country or planning a holiday or business trip anyway, then it could make perfect sense.
+However, if you are already in the country or planning a holiday or business trip, then it could make perfect sense.

 Likewise, if you are traveling to Thailand as a medical tourist to undergo a major cosmetic procedure, you could also maximise your savings by getting Botox before or after (although do remember to consult your doctor/surgeon beforehand).

-Thailand has some fantastic healthcare facilities up and down the country—whether you are staying in the capital, Bangkok, or taking things more easily in a more relaxing holiday destination like Chiang Mai or Phuket.
+Thailand boasts numerous well-established healthcare facilities up and down the country—whether you are staying in the capital, Bangkok, or taking things more easily in a more relaxing holiday destination like Chiang Mai or Phuket.